 The Brown Banana: Medium brown in color and formed into a C or S shape, healthy poop passes regularly and easily.
 These poops don’t smell like roses, but they aren’t terribly stinky either.
 If you see a lot of brown bananas in the toilet bowl, rest assured your child pooping well.

 The RUNS: Diarrhea means the body is trying to expel something quickly.
 Diarrhea is an acute symptom, NOT an ongoing disease.
 If your child is experiencing a bout of diarrhea he may have ingested a problem food, or his body is trying to get rid of a microbe or infection.
 This condition is usually short lived and it’s best to keep your child hydrated and near a toilet.
 If your child has continuous diarrhea, visit a holistic health care provider to investigate the cause.
-Your child might be suffering from a food allergy or sensitivity, celiac disease, infection or parasite.
-Make sure you repopulate the gut with good bacteria either from a probiotic or fermented foods after the diarrhea has resolved.
+Your child might be suffering from a food allergy or sensitivity, celiac disease, or infection.
+Make sure you repopulate the gut with good bacteria with a high quality probiotic.

-All Balled Up: When stool sits in the colon too long, water is reabsorbed back through the intestional wall and the stool becomes small and hard.
+All Balled Up: When stool sits in the colon too long, water is reabsorbed back through the intestinal wall and the stool becomes small and hard.
 If your child is passing dark brown balls or small pellets into the toilet make sure you address this condition promptly!
 Reasons for this type of stool include; imbalanced gut flora, stress, low fiber intake, food allergy/sensitivity, dehydration, or parasite.
-Make sure your child drinks plenty of fluids, eats a well-balanced diet with probiotic-rich foods and fiber, and takes time to relax when visiting the toilet.
+Make sure your child drinks plenty of fluids, eats a well-balanced diet and takes time to relax when visiting the toilet.
 If hard stools don’t resolve with diet and lifestyle changes, consider visiting a holistic health practitioner for further testing.